KDE/documentation-develop-kde-org/content/docs/features/d-bus/creating_dbus_interfaces.md

 ---
-title: Creating D-Bus Interfaces
+title: Creating D-Bus interfaces
-linkTitle: Creating D-Bus Interfaces
+linkTitle: Creating D-Bus interfaces
 weight: 4
 description: >
     Learn how to expose functionality in your application by creating and using custom D-Bus interfaces.
 Covers generating the XML descriptions, instantiating interfaces at run time and setting up the build system with CMake.